csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 times more) and a bandwith of 1 Gb/s (200 times less).

-To put the latency in a supercomputer interconnect more in perspective, in 0,5 microseconds light travels 150 m/s, so if two computers would be more than 150 m apart, laws of physics would forbid a latency smaller than 0,5 microseconds.
+To put the latency in a supercomputer interconnect more in perspective, in 0,5 microseconds light travels 150 m, so if two computers would be more than 150 m apart, laws of physics would forbid a latency smaller than 0,5 microseconds.
 Thus, for problems where low latency is important, it is clearly not efficient to use a geographically